-I’m sure significant constraint individuals have when opting to purchase a pet comes down to price and price only.
+I’m sure individuals have a budget in mind when opting to purchase a pet.

-Outside of that, you are looking at maybe 10-20 dollars per month.
+Outside of the cage, you are looking at maybe 10-20 dollars per month.

 My numbers may be slightly above this, but overall, it shouldn’t be much more than this.